 - Qualifying raw score report from an MDTP math test taken at another college;

 - EAP math status of “Standard Exceeded.”
 Note: ‘conditional’ status is not accepted;

 - Begin at the Math 1, Basic Math level (students must notify a counselor, or Assessment staff if this option is elected).

-Advising/Academic Planning is required of all students who have never attended college or attended while in high school, and who plan to earn an Associate Degree, a certificate or transfer to a four-year college.
-Advising is also strongly recommended for returning students and students transferring to SBCC from another college.
-Academic Advising/Planning will assist you in:
+Class Planning is required of all students who have never attended college or attended while in high school, and who plan to earn an Associate Degree, a certificate or transfer to a four-year college.
+Class Planning is also strongly recommended for returning students and students transferring to SBCC from another college.
+Class Planning will assist you in:

 - Learning about SBCC degree requirements